javi0x00/javi0x00/english.md

 - Colours
 - Countries
 - Nationalities

 - Subject pronouns
 - Verb to be
 - Contractions with be
 - Introduce yourself and others
 - Describe yourself
 - Greetings

+- Vocabulary Jobs and Professions
+- Articles A/AN
+- Present simple YES/NO questions
+- Vocubulary travel objects
+- Demostrative pronouns

 ---
 ## Software Developer
 Built by [javi](https://github.com/javierandres-dev/) :copyright: 2020 - 2024